 The first step is to check for prerequisites.
 In general, this will just be an internet connection.

-The next step is to download WaveForms 2015, it’s a pretty small download so it doesn’t take to long.
-Make sure to pay attention to the version requirement if there is one.
+The next step is to download WaveForms 2015, it’s a pretty small download so it doesn’t take too long.
+Make sure to pay attention to the version requirement, if there is one.

 Next you’ll install WaveForms 2015, also super quick.
 It took me less than 60 seconds to download and install WaveForms 2015 on my Windows machine.

 The next step is to learn a little bit about each of the tools.
 Which tools you have depends on which device you have plugged in.